 Sionis nodded, checking the sky and the looming storms.
 “She steals a few years here or there.
 She hasn’t directly harmed anyone, at least that I can think about, but she keeps herself alive and well.
 She always said she’d get bored of it eventually, but she hasn’t so far.”

-“Okay,” he said.
+Vestria contemplated all of this for a moment, then shook her head.
+“Okay,” she said.
 “Alright.
 So we’re back from the alternate timeline and the Legion has come.
 So then, what—”

 “Those storms are getting close,” Sionis said, looking to the horizon.

-The Loremaster sighed internally.
-He knew that the mage wasn’t going to reveal anything else about his story, but he also knew they were getting to more recent events.
-There had to be more to learn about the wand, about how it played into the life of Sionis Sepher, and the Loremaster was going to hear it.
+Vestria sighed internally.
+She knew that the Flamecaller wasn’t going to reveal anything else about his story, but she also knew they were getting to more recent events.
+There had to be more to learn about the wand, about how it played into the life of Sionis Sepher, and Vestria was going to hear it.

 One way or another.

-Reluctantly, the Loremaster agreed.
+Reluctantly, Vestria agreed.
 “I’ll see you soon, Sionis.”

 Ominous thunder clapped in the sky above, and the pair went their separate ways.